SHOP

 Are electric car salary sacrifice schemes worth it?

-Electric car salary sacrifices are a great thing for an employer to offer because not only does it help the employee save money when buying a car, but it also helps those who commute to work where an EV makes more financial and ecological sense.
+Electric car salary sacrifices are a great thing for an employer to offer because not only do they help the employee save money when buying a car, but they also help those who commute to work where an EV makes more financial and ecological sense.

 It’s also useful if you need/want a car but don’t want to own it outright.
 This is where car leasing models come in handy.